rstyczynski/ansible-tricks/START.md

 # Start

-Work on this directory / project as main goal using agentic instructions and files from RUPStrikesBack project.
-In this mode all instructions, rules, etc. All other that purely project artifacts are taken from RUPStrikesBack.
+Work on this directory / project as main goal, by using agentic instructions and files from RUPStrikesBack project.

-@/Users/rstyczynski/projects/demo1/RUPStrikesBack/.claude/commands/rup-manager.md
+What have to be done is defined in `backlog.md` with iterations defined in `plan.md`.

+How to proceed - all instructions, rules, etc. are taken from RUPStrikesBack.
+Checkout RUPStrikesBack `https://github.com/rstyczynski/RUPStrikesBack.git` and run `@.claude/commands/rup-manager.md`.